Book Your Appointment Now

 Path 1: Getting Ozempic Through Your Family Doctor

-If you already have a regular family physician, this is the traditional route.
+If you already have a regular family doctor, this is the traditional route.
 Book an appointment, discuss your weight or blood sugar concerns, and request a referral or prescription.
 Your doctor will likely order baseline labs — HbA1c, fasting glucose, lipid panel, kidney function, and possibly a thyroid panel.
 Once results return, you'll have a follow-up to confirm eligibility and receive the prescription.
 The challenge is wait time: average wait for a family doctor appointment in Canada is 3 to 8 weeks, and getting onto a roster in Ontario, BC, and Nova Scotia can take 12 to 24 months.
 For the 6.5 million Canadians without a family doctor (Statistics Canada, 2024), this path is functionally closed.

 Canadian family doctor consultation for Ozempic prescription